Education on the Environment K-12

 Only about 8% of the schools in the USA have some form of Environmental Education and only address our natural environment.
 Most are private and limits are placed upon credits and or approval for a diploma or certification from their State.
 With this program, a system of credits is applied by one's State Department of Education and a certificate or diploma is provided upon senior graduation in addition to the regular diploma.

 The current cost of the program is estimated to be $25.00 per student over the course of 13 years with a forecast for five years of inflation.
 The most expensive part is a student's diploma upon senior graduation.
 With the upcoming "No Student Left Inside" vs No Child Left Behind program federal funding will permit more classroom instruction along with online instruction without federal mandates of instructing to the standard and test.

-A formal Prospectus has been developed and emailed to all State Legislators, the State Superintendant of Public Schools and hand-delivered to the Governor's office.
+The 2018 Edition of our formal Prospectus has been developed and emailed to all State Legislators, the Governor and hand-delivered to the State Superintendent of Public Schools.

-This project to date has received no internal funding or ear marks.
-It is a fresh start grass roots effort with a new business approach for success.
+This project to date has received no internal funding or earmarks.
+It is a fresh start grassroots effort with a new business approach for success.
 We forecast five years out for each state’s program.
-If government or a business were to do this the cost would be really high.
+If a government or a business were to do this the cost would be really high.
 Our process is approximately 75% less for total funding by the states as well as what we can accomplish with your contribution.
 We are currently at 100% volunteer status so we are able to do this without high overhead.
 We do not and will not use lobbyist, our children’s education is not a political issue.

 We could use some valuable volunteers too.

 Thank you for allowing us to get this program literally kicked off the ground.
 We need your financial support!